Your First 6 Months — BJJ Beginner Roadmap

 Energy Conservation

 Strength has a fuel tank.
 Technique doesn't.
 As you learn concepts, you'll find you can rest inside bad positions and still work your way out.
-Efficiency is a superpower.
+Efficiency is a white belt superpower.

 You don't need 100 techniques.
 You need these six concepts well enough that they show up automatically during rolling.
 Every technique is a specific application of these principles.